xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 Whisk the cream into the mixture to **emulsify** it. ??
 **redoubt**??
+islet, atelier

 --------------------

+Aphid.

+I was only a gnat in the affair.
+Strain at a gnat and swallow a camel.

 He parried the unwelcome question very skilfully.
 Budapest lies astride the river.